Focus (computing)

 In a computing graphical user interface (GUI), a component has focus when it is selected to receive input from the user by an event such as a mouse button click or keypress.
 Moving the focus away from a specific user interface element is known as a blur event in relation to this element.
 Typically, the focus is withdrawn from an element by giving another element the focus.
 This means that focus and blur events are virtually simultaneous in relation to different user interface elements, one that becomes focused and one that is "blurred" (in the computing, not visual, sense).

 The concept is similar to a cursor in a text-based environment.
 However, when considering a graphical interface, there is also a mouse pointer involved.
 Moving the mouse will typically move the mouse pointer without changing the focus.
 The focus can usually be changed by clicking on a component that can receive focus with the mouse.
 Many desktops also allow the focus to be changed with the keyboard.
 By convention, the key is used to move the focus to the next focusable component and to the previous one.
 When graphical interfaces were first introduced, many computers did not have mice, so this alternative was necessary.
 This feature makes it easier for people unable to use a mouse to use the user interface.
 In certain circumstances the arrow keys can be used to change focus.

 Window focus

 The behaviour of focus on one's desktop can be governed by policies in window management.
+Ostensibly prior to the widespread adoption of the term "focus", in the Sapphire window manager for the PERQ workstation's Accent-based operating system, the window retaining the focus was known as the "listener".